 On December 11, 2012, investigators discovered the remains of Tom Sublett, the commissioner of Glynn County, GA, at the bottom of a nearby lake.
 Of course, numerous bodies turn up in and around lakes all the time.
 What makes this particular case intriguing is that Sublett's hands were bound together and there was a bullet cavity in his head.
 Police found an empty holster in his car and ammunition, but the weapon never turned up.

-Foul play, right?
-Not according to a Glynn County medical examiner, who determined Sublett had taken his own life.
+According to a Glynn County medical examiner, they determined Sublett had taken his own life.

 There's much speculation about the history of an object discovered deep at the bottom of the Baltic Sea between Sweden and Finland in 2012.
 It is roughly 200 feet in length and circular, but this is about the extent of researchers' knowledge.
-Whether it was man-made or a naturally-occurring phenomenon, no one can definitively say.
+Whether it was human-made or a naturally occurring phenomenon, no one can definitively say.

 Some, of course, speculate the object is an alien spacecraft.
-This does seem to be the most probable answer, since it is clearly the Millennium Falcon.
+This is a popular theory, since it is clearly shaped like the Millennium Falcon.

 In September 2013, two cars were discovered at the bottom of Foss Lake, near Elk City, OK, bringing to an end two decades-old disappearances.
 The first car, a 1969 Camaro, contained the remains of three individuals, believed to be a trio of teenagers who went missing on November 20, 1970.